Instant Pot Chicken Stock

 Jump to Recipe

-Turn your kitchen scraps into treasure with this simple recipe for Instant Pot Stock.
-Made with chicken bones, vegetable scraps, and seasonings, this stock comes together effortlessly and is more flavorful than ANYTHING you can purchase!
+Turn your kitchen scraps into treasure with this simple recipe for Instant Pot Chicken Stock!
+Made with chicken bones, vegetable scraps, and seasonings, this recipe comes together effortlessly and is more flavorful than ANYTHING you can purchase!
+Directions for how to make Instant Pot Bone Broth as well.

 Instant Pot Chicken Stock dished out in white bowl with herbs and peppercorns on the side.